josephharrisonbraze/braze-docs/_docs/_user_guide/onboarding_with_braze/email_setup/ip_warming.md

 IP Warming is designed to help you establish a positive reputation with ISPs (Internet Service Providers).
 Every time a new IP address is used to send an email, ISPs programmatically monitor those emails to verify that it isn't being used to send spam to users.

-## What if i don't have time to warm ips?
+## What if I don't have time to warm ips?

 __IP Warming is required.__ If you fail to warm IPs appropriately, and the pattern of your email causes any suspicion, any or all of the following may happen: